Why We're Different From Every Other Weather Site

 Our speed advantage

-Those extra minutes allow people to move from mobile homes to sturdy buildings, get to interior rooms on the lowest floor, or pull over safely if driving.
-For schools and businesses, it's additional time to execute emergency procedures.
+Those extra 2-5 minutes allow people to move from mobile homes to sturdy buildings, get to interior rooms on the lowest floor, or pull over safely if driving.

 How We Implement This Technology